 For dough that doesn’t want to stretch, try the tips in my article about stretching pizza dough.

 3 – Defrost Pizza Dough in a Bowl of Warm Water

-Fill a medium sized bowl with warm water, and put the dough in it.
-You will need to change the water every 10 minutes because the dough will cool it in that time.
-Changing the water is necessary until the dough is thawed.
+Once that’s done, fill a medium-sized bowl with warm water, and submerge the dough.
+You’ll need to change the water every 10 minutes because the dough will cool it in that time.

 4 – Using a Microwave